blackhole89/graphicdepictions/README.md

 * When running on nodes, the current node is made available in the global scope as a special object named `N`.
 This object can store arbitrary integer and floating-point attributes, so for instance the script `N.v=3;` creates an attribute named `v` in every node that is selected when it is run and assigns the integer `3` to it.
 If the script `N.v = N.v * N.v;` is then run on a subset of those nodes, the nodes it will run on will have their attribute `v` set to `9`.
 * Nodes also have a special boolean attribute `selected` which is true iff the node in question is currently selected.
-* If `N` is a node object, then `gamma(N)` is an object that denotes the node's neighbourhood, that is, the set of all nodes connected to it, not including itself.
+* If `N` is a node object, then `gamma(N)` is the array of nodes in the node's neighbourhood, that is, all nodes connected to it, not including itself.
 This set can be iterated over as follows:
 ```javascript
 gamma(N).forEach(function (M) {
     M.selected = true;
 });
 ```
 This script adds all nodes that are adjacent to `N` to the current selection.
-* If `N` is a node object, then `delta(N)` is an object that denotes the node's boundary, that is, the set of all edges incident to it.
+* If `N` is a node object, then `delta(N)` is an array of edges on the node's boundary, that is, all edges incident to it.
 This set can be iterated over as follows:
 ```javascript
 delta(N).forEach(function (E) {
     // Get other end.